There’s only one F in Fulham

 Fulham's record since our first game in 1904

 Also, the constant injuries that have kept our skipper sidelined over the past two seasons is also a major concern, he is desperately needed to settle the midfield and I’m hopeful the fact that he’s been out is not a portent for the future, we don’t want him to be a permanent ‘Sick Note’.
 Having said that, although the cutting edge of last season hasn’t returned, we do look promising going forward so we have something to look forward to in the run up to the half way point of the season.

-Second half kicked off and were now attacking the Hammersmith End so hoping to consolidate but straight away we’re losing the ball, and 2 and a half minutes in, Bettenelli makes a brilliant save to keep the score even, parrying a fierce drive, following an Arsenal attack cutting through us on our right wing, Owobi’s cross coming off Anguisa to Bellerin who struck the ball hard on target, we fortunately win a throw from the ensuing clearances.
+The second half kicked off and Fulham were now attacking the Hammersmith End so hoping to consolidate but straight away we’re losing the ball, and 2 and a half minutes in, Bettenelli makes a brilliant save to keep the score even, parrying a fierce drive, following an Arsenal attack cutting through us on our right wing, Owobi’s cross coming off Anguisa to Bellerin who struck the ball hard on target, we fortunately win a throw from the ensuing clearances.

 Considering we have not kept a clean sheet, Bets has been our most consistent performer in this encounterand then calamity on 49 minutes, ‘could go anywhere up and under’ from a midfield scrum landed at Lacazette’s feet, beating an out of sorts Reamand whacked a shot past Bettenelli whic would usually have for breakfast, he must have been asleep.
 1-2 was a score line we didn’t want to see, at least it left plenty of time for us to get back into the game, we had enough in the powder keg to grab a couple of goals surely.